wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Dynamics Analysis/Newton's Laws of Motion/Newton's Second Law.md

 date created: 2024-05-03
 ---
 # Newton's Second Law (i.e. Law of Force/Motion/Momentum)
+**"The change of motion of an object is [[Division#Proportionality|proportional]] to the force impressed; and is made in the direction of the straight line in which the force is impressed."**
-**"When a net force acts on any body with mass, it produces an acceleration of that body.
-The net force will be equal to the mass of the body times the acceleration of the body."**
+	"When a net force acts on any body with mass, it produces an acceleration of that body.
+The net force will be equal to the mass of the body times the acceleration of the body."

+I.e. The more force you apply to an object, the more it will accelerate.
+	If you push harder, it speeds up faster (i.e. accelerates at an increased rate).
+		 The acceleration (how quickly the object speeds up) depends on both the amount of force you use and the mass of the object.
+			 This relationship is expressed by the formula: $\LARGE F = ma$ Where $F$ is the force, $m$ is the mass, and $a$ is the acceleration.
+					 This means if you double the force, the acceleration doubles, but if the mass is larger, the same force will cause less acceleration.

 ![[Pasted image 20240525095708.png]]
+## Force
-##### Fundamentally describes how the **velocity** of an object **changes** when it is subjected to external forces.
+Fundamentally describes how the **velocity** of an object **changes** when it is subjected to external forces.
 I.e. Is the analysis of acceleration - i.e. the change of an object's **velocity**.
 	I.e. Change in momentum - which is a static or constant velocity.